How to Clean Your Herb Grinder

 Easiest Ways to Clean a Grinder

-For pot enthusiasts, herb grinders are as essential as the weed itself.
-However, with regular use, grinders can become sticky and clogged with resin.
+For herb enthusiasts, herb grinders are as essential as the herbs themselves.
+However, with regular use, grinders can become sticky and clogged with residue.
 Here are some of the easiest ways to clean your grinder.

 How to Clean with Soap and Water